kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 );
 ```

-Then, I would copy the schemas from the file, paste and run them in pgAdmin:
+Then, I would copy, paste, and run them in pgAdmin:

 <img src="https://i.imgur.com/gm9YFZF.png" alt="create table schemas in pgadmin" loading="lazy" />

-No doubt there are more advanced ways of doing this, so it's up to you if you want to spend more time exploring them to see which suits you.
+No doubt there are more advanced ways of doing this, so it's up to you if you want to explore what you like.

 ##### Dropping a database

 Deleting an entire database to start with a new set of schemas was something I had to do very often at the beginning.

-The trick is, well: Copy, paste, and run it in the database's query editor as accessed from above:
+The trick is: Well, you copy, paste, and run the command below in the database's query editor in pgAdmin:

 ```sql
 DROP SCHEMA public CASCADE;